garrelj1/jni-book/Readme.md

 method set.
 If something blocks between the Get and Release, this may create a dead lock situation since the garbage collector may be necessary to release the deadlock.

+- For finding JNI Class Descriptor for a given Java class simply use `javap -s <ClassName>`

 ### From section *1.3 Implications of Using the JNI*
 As a general rule, you should architect the application so that native methods are defined in as few classes as possible.
 This entails a cleaner isolation between